ertis-research/lwm2m-blockchain/besu/consensus_protocols/01_ethash.md

      --miner-enabled --miner-coinbase fe3b557e8fb62b89f4916b721be55ceb828dbd73 \
      --rpc-http-enabled --host-allowlist="*" --rpc-http-cors-origins="all"
 ```
-Before moving forward the next step, we have to copy __node-1 enode URL__.
-This one will be displayed just a few seconds after we execute the above command.
+Before moving on to the next step, we have to copy __node-1 enode URL__.
+It will be displayed just a few seconds after we execute the above command.
 The information we are looking for looks like this:
 ```bash
 2021-01-29 15:47:33.420+01:00 | main | INFO  | DefaultP2PNetwork | Enode URL enode://d263e7eff58923bf622fc0e9634687db3f62ad0d6aeb6d431aa1b33636dc9aefdb1d50f468b08bde9e3a1cafa314df306dbefc70472a7e23a0f8b669c4a65b33@127.0.0.1:30303
 ```